experius/Magento-2-Module-Experius-Email-Catcher/README.md

 Enabled through the following setting:

  - Stores > Settings > Configuration > Advanced > Email Catcher > General > Enable Email Catcher (emailcatcher/general/enabled)

+#### Whitelist email templates

+In the module settings, a whitelist filter can be applied.
+The emails sent with the selected templates will be ignored by the module, and will be sent.